jvintorres/Data_Visualization_Project/README.md

 ## Features

-- **Grouped County Analysis**: Counties are grouped based on population and visualized in 3x3 subplots for comparison.
+- **Grouped County Analysis**: Counties with no missing data are grouped based on population and visualized in 3x3 subplots for comparison.
 - **Confidence Interval Visualization**: Confidence intervals provide insights into the reliability of the reported rates.
 - **Summary Statistics**: Descriptive tables summarizing population ranges, incidence rates, and confidence intervals for each county group.